 - Lost wages and diminished earning capacity

 - Pain and suffering

 A property owner’s insurance company may try to put blame on you for your slip and fall accident.
 For instance, the insurer may claim that you tripped, slipped and fell due to an “open and obvious” hazard that you should have detected or did something else that was negligent.

 In Illinois, you could be barred from recovering anything if you were more than 50 percent at fault for your injury.
 Otherwise, your damages would be reduced by an amount that is proportionate to the percentage of fault attributed to you.

 What is the Statute of Limitations on a Premises Liability Case in Illinois?

 It is important to contact an attorney as soon as possible if you are injured in a slip and fall accident.
 An attorney must take steps right away to preserve evidence and begin the process of bringing a claim against the property owner.

 A slip and fall claim, like other personal injury lawsuits in Illinois, must be filed within two years after an accident has occurred.
 This is called the statute of limitations.
 If you fail to meet that deadline, you could be barred from pursuing a claim.

 If the property owner was a state or local government or an agency such as the Chicago Transit Authority (CTA), you will have only one year to bring the claim and will also have to comply with certain other special requirements.

-If you have been injured in a slip, trip and fall in Chicago, Waukegan or elsewhere in Illinois, contact Salvi, Schostok & Pritchard P.C.
+If you have been injured in a slip, trip and fall in Chicago, Waukegan or elsewhere in Illinois, contact our slip and fall lawyers at Salvi, Schostok & Pritchard P.C.
 We will serve you with a highly dedicated team of legal professionals, medical experts and investigators.
 They will be committed to pursuing full and fair compensation for you.
 Reach us by phone or online and get started today with a free consultation.